Where to buy cannabis in Canada

-Where to buy pot, marijuana, cannabis and weeds online in Toronto and Montreal?
+Where to buy pot, marijuana, cannabis and weed online in Toronto and Montreal?

 Locations to legally order cannabis online in Toronto are: